-The coordinates of the Site are 41 N-53° N, 32° W-42° W and fully detailed in Annex 7.
+The coordinates of the [proposed] MPA are 43 N-53° N, 31° W-42° W and fully detailed in Annex 2.

-The Site is located within the area beyond national jurisdiction within the OSPAR Maritime Area (Figure 1).
+The [proposed] MPA is located within the area beyond national jurisdiction within the OSPAR Maritime Area (Figure 1).

 Figure 1.
-Location of the Site within the OSPAR ABNJ and the existing network of OSPAR MPAs.
+Location of the [proposed] MPA within the OSPAR ABNJ and the existing network of OSPAR MPAs.
+[CAVEAT: the figure presents a draft of the final delineation and is subject to change]